davesteele/davesteele.github.io/_posts/2016-04-23-raspberry-pi-cloudprint.markdown

 Next, install the packages:

     sudo dpkg -i cloudprint*.deb
+    sudo apt-get update
     sudo apt-get -f install

 The first command will likely complain that some dependencies are not installed.
-The second command will install those dependencies.
+The last command will install those dependencies (in my case, there were over 40).

 Now that [CUPS](https://www.cups.org/) is installed, make it's web interface available on the network, accessible to the user _pi_: